 - ☐ Think about diversifying your income streams.
-Employers are tightening their purse strings too, so you may not see a pay increase in 2022.
+Employers are tightening their purse strings too, so you may not see a pay increase.
 But you can earn extra income by taking freelance or consulting jobs to supplement your usual income.

 - ☐ Inflation is a major threat to the value of savings.
 Savers are losing value by parking their money in cash accounts.
 Investing could be the solution.
 Keeping your money in cash or in savings accounts leads to lost value, as it can’t keep up with inflation.
 The economic situation isn’t likely to improve any time soon as inflation is here to stay – so if you’re hoping that the effects of inflation will only be temporary, you should think again.
 Before you start investing, you should carefully consider what level of risk you are prepared to take on.
 Ensure your investments are properly managed.

 - ☐ Cut out unnecessary spending.
 Many expatriates are enticed by a more luxurious lifestyle while living abroad, but you may find it more economical to cut out spending on conveniences such as car leasing or sports and leisure.

 - ☐ Are you helping relatives abroad?
 If so, you may find that pays to shop around for the best deals on money transfers.